-8. Child Protection Procedures
+Child Protection Procedures

 - Abuse and neglect are forms of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
-They may be abused by an adult or adults or by another child or children. - Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in appendices 1 and 2. - Any child in any family in any school could become a victim of abuse.
-Staff should always maintain an attitude of "It could happen here". - There are also a number of specific safeguarding concerns that we recognise our pupils may experience;
+Somebody may abuse or neglect a child by

+inflicting harm or by failing to act to prevent harm.
+Children may be abused in the family or in an

+institutional or community setting by those known to them or, more rarely, by others (e.g. via the

+internet).
+They may be abused by an adult or adults or by another child or children.

+- Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in appendices 1 and 2.

-'''
+- Any child in any family in any school could become a victim of abuse.
+Staff should always maintain an attitude of "It could happen here".

+- There are also a number of specific safeguarding concerns that we recognise our pupils may experience;

-child missing from education
+- · child missing from education

-child missing from home or care
+- · child missing from home or care

-child sexual exploitation (CSE)
+- child sexual exploitation (CSE)

-bullying including cyberbullying
+- bullying including cyberbullying

-domestic abuse
+- domestic abuse

-druas
+- drugs

-fabricated or induced illness
+- · fabricated or induced illness

-faith abuse
+- faith abuse

-female genital mutilation (FGM)
+- female genital mutilation (FGM)

-forced marriage
+- · forced marriage

-gangs and youth violence
+- gangs and youth violence

-gender-based violence/violence against women and girls (VAWG)
+- gender-based violence/violence against women and girls (VAWG)

-mental health
+- mental health

-private fostering
+- private fostering

-radicalisation
+- radicalisation

-youth produced sexual imagery (sexting)
+- youth produced sexual imagery (sexting)

-teenage relationship abuse
+- · teenage relationship abuse

-trafficking
+- trafficking

-peer on peer abuse
+- peer on peer abuse

-'''
+- upskirting

+- serious violence